sofer/foundersandcoders/README.md

-camdev
+Founders and Coders
 ======

-Repository for CamDev site
+Repository for Founders&Coders site